ostad-ai/Graph-Analysis/README.md

 Here, we review the graph definition, and discuss **undirected** graphs versus **directed** graphs with examples in Python.
 2) **Graph: Adjacency matrix** For a graph with *n* nodes, the **adjacency matrix** is of size *n*-by-*n*.
 For **simple graphs**, the entries of the adjacency matrix is composed of zeros and ones.
 For undirected graphs, this matrix is *symmetric*.
 Here, we give the Python code for defining the adjacency matrix for different types of graphs.
-3) **Graph: Node degree** The dgree of a node in graph is a simple concept which is quite useful in analyzing and understanding the graph.
+3) **Graph: Node degree** The **degree** of a node in graph is a simple concept which is quite useful in analyzing and understanding the graph.
 The degree of a node is the number of edges connected to the node.
 The definition of node degree for directed graphs includes in-degrees and out-degrees.
 We have some interesting formulae regarding the node degrees.
 For example, the **degree sum formula** (handshaking lemma) states that the sum of degrees of nodes in a graph is twice the number of the edges of the graph.
 Here, we review the concept of degrees in graphs by examples in Python.